Biden to host K-pop stars BTS, discuss anti-Asian hate crimes

 The meeting comes as May's recognition of Asian American and Native Hawaiian/Pacific Islander (AANHPI) month comes to a close amid a sharp upswing in hate crimes against Asian Americans in the past year.
 Attacks against people of Asian descent have escalated as some politicians and pundits have encouraged Americans to blame China for COVID-19, amid other tensions.

-Just this month, a man was charged with allegedly shooting three women of Asian descent at a hair salon in Dallas, while another man in California was accused of killing one person and wounding five others in a shooting at a Taiwanese-American church.
-Authorities are investigating both incidents as potential hate crimes.
+Just this month, a man was charged with allegedly shooting three women of Asian descent at a hair salon in Dallas.
+Authorities are investigating the incident as a potential hate crime.

 The K-pop stars are also known for using their lyrics and social campaigns aimed at empowering youngsters since debuting in 2013.